Long-le9281/Music-Shelf/README.md

 - Album ratings
 - User profiles
 - Playlist CRUD + song/album playlist actions
-- Admin user management endpoints
+- Admin user management of endpoints
+- User comments on songs/albums
+-

 ## Troubleshooting
 - `mvn: command not found` -> install Maven and ensure it is in PATH.